Professor Layton: Gameplay

 The puzzles take the form of brain teasers, most of which are only loosely tied to the plot, developed for the first six games under the oversight of Akira Tago, famous for his best-selling Mental Gymnastics series.
 They encompass a diverse range of styles, from logic puzzles to lateral thinking problems, mazes, math problems, sliding-block puzzles, and others.
 The games allow the player to bring up a translucent memo screen they can write on, using the stylus, to work out their answer before submission.
 If the player is stuck, they may spend one hint coin to receive a hint.
 Each puzzle has three regular hints available, and, from the third game onwards, feature "super hints" that tend towards nearly solving the puzzle for the player, but which can only be bought with two hint coins and after the three other hints have been revealed.
 The puzzles are not timed, though some require correct timing, and others, such as mazes and sliding puzzles, may challenge the player to achieve completion in a limited number of moves.

 Each game features an additional set of three unique meta-puzzle minigames that can be accessed when the player has access to the pause menu "Layton's Trunk".
 These minigames generally require the player to complete specific puzzles in the game to receive items and/or challenges within the minigame.
 For example, in return for solving particular puzzles, characters in Curious Village will award the player with an item of furniture, which then must be placed within a set of apartments to Layton's and Luke's exacting desires; the minigame cannot be completed until all the furniture has been collected.
 Completing the story and minigames also unlocks a series of especially difficult puzzles, known as "Layton's Challenges".
 Prior to its cancellation, players of the four DS games could use the Nintendo Wi-Fi Connection service to connect to the internet and access a "weekly puzzle" service, whereby they could download a new puzzle for each week following a game's release for a set period; later mainline 3DS games would expand on this with a year-long daily puzzle service via the Nintendo Network.

 Story

 Setting

-The series and its protagonists are based in and around an anachronistic contemporary London during the 1960s, where antiquated technologies and vintage designs are still dominant.
+The series and its protagonists are based in and around an anachronistic contemporary London inspired by the 1960s, where antiquated technologies and vintage designs are still dominant.
 Each story features one or more original locales, each with their own unique geographies and local population.
 A common aesthetic element across these are urban areas and architectural landmarks in expressionist style.